d-sonuga/myfxtracker/docs/docs/subscription.md

 ##### Backend Perspective
 * A request reaches the backend to unsubscribe
-* The PendingUnsubscription table is checked to see if the user has an entry in it
+* The UnresolvedUnsubscription table is checked to see if the user has an entry in it
 * If the user does, send back a 'pending' request
 * Else If the user doesn't, create an entry and carry out the following procedure on a background queue, and return a successful 'pending' response